jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Any consideration of upgrading their customers to the Internet Age was not-existent.
 The industry wasn't going to throw away the DVD.

 Instead, they double-downed on it.
 Twice!
 They made HD-DVD and Blu-Ray (2006).
 They increased the dark majic of marketing, special effects, and celebrity culture.
 The Hollywood hierarchy was happy the way things were.
 They (thought) they controlled the digital technology lever of power.
 Their business model was to ration access to it.
 Hollywood had a mass-production formula.
-First came movie "teasers," then publicity campaigns with a surge of mass-marketing.
-Then theater release, a few month wait then DVD launches.
-Another wait, then television rights were auctioned off.
-Finally came another sequel.
+First came movie "teasers," then celebrating filled publicity campaigns with a surge of mass-marketing.
+Then theater release.
+A few months' delay before the DVD launch.
+Another few months wait, then television rights were auctioned off.
+Finally, at the end came another sequel to restart the process once again.

 That was the Hollywood system in the 1990s and 2000s.
-Profits were high; Hollywood wanted to keep reproducing blockbusters forever.
+Hollywood wanted to keep reproducing blockbusters forever.

 In swooped internet Jedi on an ethernet chandelier.